maplesyrup-0606/Mercury/UBC/CPEN 4-1/CPEN 411/Lectures/Lecture 8.md

 It is also possible to not have contiguous physical addresses.

-Also moving pages from / to the hard disk or pages expiring is possible → making other programs being able to use the free space.
+Also moving pages from/to the hard disk or pages expiring is possible → making other programs being able to use the free space.
 - **Caveat**: We need a mechanism for address translation while maintaining user security.

 **Program View (Virtual Space):**